Christmas, with Love: Release and promotion

 On 4 November 2013, Lewis, along with the vintage-themed artwork, revealed the track list for Christmas, with Love which comprises three original songs co-written by Lewis ― "One More Sleep", "Mr Right" and "Your Hallelujah" ― and seven covers.
 The album was eventually released on 29 November 2013 in Germany, Ireland and Switzerland.
 It was followed by the United Kingdom on 2 December, Canada, Italy and the United States on 3 December.
 In the US, Lewis autographed a limited amount of Christmas, with Love album covers which were made available to people who pre-ordered a copy on Walmart online.

 Lewis embarked on a promotional tour across Europe prior to the album's release.
 Throughout November, she embarked on a radio and print promotional tour in the UK and gave interviews about the album with various radio stations, magazines and newspapers, including Heat, Radar, and the Daily Mirror.
 On 9 November 2013, Lewis performed "One More Sleep" and "White Christmas" for the first time at the Regent Street Christmas lights switch-on event in London, England.
 On 22 November, the singer gave a free concert in Zurich, Switzerland, at the NRJ Energy Stars for Free Festival in front of audience of 13,000 people.
 On 29 November, Lewis performed "Winter Wonderland" live on Daybreak.
 In the United States, Lewis appeared on NBC's Today morning show on 4 December in New York City to talk about the album.
 On the same day, she performed at the Rockefeller Center Christmas Tree lighting event, where she performed "White Christmas", "One More Sleep" and "I Wish It Could Be Christmas Everyday".
 The following day, on 5 December, Lewis made an appearance on Live with Kelly and Michael.
 Lewis also performed "One More Sleep" live at the semi-finals of the tenth series of The X Factor on 8 December 2013.

 In 2021, Lewis announced that a repackaged version of the album, entitled Christmas, with Love Always, with two new tracks included, would be released on 19 November 2021.
-In December, she promoted the reissue on several occasions, singing "One More Sleep" on several TV appearances, such as This Morning, The Jonathan Ross Show, and I Can See Your Voice, and sang "O Holy Night" at the Royal Carols: Together at Christmas concert, hosted by Catherine, Dutchess of Cambridge, at Westminster Abbey.
+In December, she promoted the reissue on several occasions, singing "One More Sleep" on several TV appearances, such as This Morning, The Jonathan Ross Show, and I Can See Your Voice, and sang "O Holy Night" at the Royal Carols: Together at Christmas concert, hosted by Catherine, Duchess of Cambridge, at Westminster Abbey.
 Lewis also sang several songs from the album whilst touring with Gary Barlow on his All The Hits Live Tour across November and December 2021.
 In November and December 2023, Lewis plans to headline a UK tour promoting the album, the tour billed as Christmas, with Love Tour.
 Initially announced for 2022, the concert tour was pushed back in May 2022 due to Lewis' pregnancy.